songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_service.md

 lab-3   Ready    controlplane,etcd,worker   150m   v1.17.4   5.102.145.148   <none>        Ubuntu 18.04.3 LTS   4.15.0-66-generic   docker://19.3.8
 ```

-## {{% task %}} Bring it all together
+## {{% task %}} (Advanced) Bring it all together

 Now that we've covered how to create a Deployment, Service, and Ingress resource, it's your turn to try it on your own.
-Create a Deployment with two pods using the image go-httpbin
+Create a Deployment with two pods using the image [go-httpbin:2
-.15.0.
+.15.0](https://hub.docker.com/r/mccutchen/go-httpbin/tags).
 Expose this Deployment using a Service, and set up an Ingress that responds to:

 * `http://example-frontend-><namespace>.<appdomain>/headers` and a second Ingress that responds to
 * `http://example-httpbin-><namespace>.<appdomain>`